jondot/rust-how-do-i-start/README.md

 * [Add a lint to Clippy](https://github.com/rust-lang/rust-clippy/blob/master/doc/adding_lints.md).
 Clippy is the Rust linter, and you might be using it all day long.
 How about add stuff to it?. `Practice` real world Rust, parsing, compilers. `Difficulty` hard.
 * [JSON log viewer, CLI](https://github.com/gistia/json-log-viewer) -- `Practice` CLI, TUI, modules, data, parsing. `Difficulty` hard.

+## 🤘 Looking to work with other people
+_Find other people that are passionate and looking to build stuff in Rust for fun._
+* [Rusty Ferris Club](https://github.com/rusty-ferris-club) builds tiny Rust based open source projects, and you can add your [ideas or requests](https://github.com/rusty-ferris-club/build-it-for-me-please)

 ## 🤾‍♂️ Hold on!
 I want to just play around before deciding to start